marcusoftnet/ypkbksite/README.md

 ## Later
 * Google Analytics setup
 * The Yayasan Pelayan Kesehatan Bala Keselamatan needs to be smaller for medium sized screens
-* make favicon for ypkbk
 * Link directly to hospital/clinic/news doesnt work

 ## Todo
+* Set up github
+	* Deny
+	* Org for YPKBK
 * Background pictures
 	* header image

+* Administration Clinics
+* Administration Lain-lain
+* Administration Blog

+* Use hospital data on the site
+* Use clinic data on the site
+* Use lain-lain texts on the site
-* Use the data to create webpage on each request
+* Use blog data on the site

-# Fix
+## Fix

+## Doing (2)
 * closing modal windows should set URL (ex. #institution-rsbungsu -> #hospitals)

-## Doing (2)
-* Setting up the administration site
-	* Separate admin for Hospitals, Clinics, News and Lain-lain text
-	* Create Read Update Delete for each

 ## Done
+* make favicon for ypkbk
+* Admin hospitals
 * Fixed... again the linking to the to modal windows
 * Background image for contact us
 * Hardcoded example news section